 - How might the understanding and skilled application of the concepts and techniques you are developing through your instruction be further tested in simulations of real-world events, such as in designing an interactive competition?

 - What research is needed to adequately answer any of the above questions or to further improve your instructional design?

 - How might the processes and procedures taught through your instructional design be used to improve cybersecurity practices in the workplace?

 - Are there executable files (e.g., LMS packages, test questions, procedural guides) that have been or could be developed to assist with implementing your instructional design?

 Research.
-These articles should provide evidence from the literature to clearly establish the severity and urgency of the problem being addressed by the practice that was empirically analyzed.
-The method of designing, implementing and/or evaluating the practice should be clearly specified, with discussion of the Population, Intervention, Comparative measurement, and Outcomes (PICO) achieved in an empirical analysis of effectiveness.
+These articles should provide evidence from the literature to clearly establish the severity and urgency of the problem being addressed by the empirical study.
+In all cases, the method of design, implementation and/or evaluation should be clearly specified to enable replication of results by others.
+Articles and Notes for experimental studies should include discussion of the Population, Intervention, Comparative measurement, and Outcomes (PICO) achieved (or anticipated) in an empirical analysis of effectiveness.
 Results should be reported with sufficient detail that a reader of the article can determine practice standardized effects, coefficient of determination, or variance explained.
 Discussion should conclude the article by summarizing the contribution made to cybersecurity practice, any limitations of the study design, and the implications for future research.

 CSJ publishes Special Issues Volumes (or series) on various topics; please refer to our Editorial Calendar for upcoming specific topics and timelines.
 Prospective authors are highly encouraged to review the general Overview Presentation linked in the Editorial Calendar.
 CSJ uses a two-step submission process designed to encourage submissions aligned with the Journal’s mission and requires prospective authors to propose abstracts for consideration before developing a complete manuscript.